taosdata/TDengine/documentation20/en/08.connector/01.java/docs.md

 # Java connector

 ## Introduction

-The taos-jdbcdriver is implemented in two forms: JDBC-JNI and JDBC-RESTful (which supported since taos-jdbcdriver-2.0.18).
+The taos-jdbcdriver is implemented in two forms: JDBC-JNI and JDBC-RESTful (supported from taos-jdbcdriver-2.0.18).
 JDBC-JNI is implemented by calling the local methods of libtaos.so (or taos.dll) on the client, while JDBC-RESTful encapsulates the RESTful interface implementation internally.

 ![tdengine-connector](https://www.taosdata.com/cn/documentation20/user/pages/images/tdengine-jdbc-connector.png)

 The figure above shows the three ways Java applications can access the TDengine:

-* JDBC-JNI: The Java application uses JDBC-JNI's API on physical node1 (pnode1) and directly calls the client API (libtaos.so or taos.dll) to send write and query requests to the taosd instance on physical node2 (Pnode2).
+* JDBC-JNI: The Java application uses JDBC-JNI's API on physical node1 (pnode1) and directly calls the client API (libtaos.so or taos.dll) to send write or query requests to the taosd instance on physical node2 (pnode2).
 * RESTful: The Java application sends the SQL to the RESTful connector on physical node2 (pnode2), which then calls the client API (libtaos.so).
 * JDBC-RESTful: The Java application uses the JDBC-restful API to encapsulate SQL into a RESTful request and send it to the RESTful connector of physical node 2.

 In terms of implementation, the JDBC driver of TDengine is as consistent as possible with the behavior of the relational database driver.
-However, due to the differences between TDengine and relational database in the object and technical characteristics of services, There are some differences between taos-jdbcdriver and traditional relational database JDBC driver.
-The following points should be paid attention to when using:
+However, due to the differences between TDengine and relational database in the object and technical characteristics of services, there are some differences between taos-jdbcdriver and traditional relational database JDBC driver.
+The following points should be watched:

-* Currently, you cannot delete a single data record in TDengine.
+* deleting a record is not supported in TDengine.
-* Transaction are not currently supported.
+* transaction is not supported in TDengine.

 ### Difference between JDBC-JNI and JDBC-restful